 What Shutterfly and PIMCO can Teach Marketers about Data Quality

-If you’re like me, you worry about making marketing mistakes that might reflect negatively on your company and personal brand.
+If you’re like me, you worry about making marketing mistakes that might reflect negatively on your company’s brand.

-In financial services, however, marketing blunders can be much more serious.
-And when they are due to data errors or inconsistencies, there can be regulatory issues, fines, and liabilities in addition to bad PR.
+In financial services, however, marketing blunders are much more serious.
+When they are due to data errors or inconsistencies, there can be regulatory issues, fines, and liabilities in addition to bad PR.
 There’s even the risk of losing your job or your license.